Last updated July 2026

 Source: McKinsey and Company, Claims 2030: Dream or Reality?

-Core dimensions, including time to settle, communication, and documentation-heavy steps, that J.D.
+Core factors, including time to settle, communication, and documentation-heavy steps, that J.D.
 Power measures in auto claims satisfaction.

 The picture that emerges is of an adjuster stretched thin across a heavy file load.
 Every open claim needs notes, status updates, and coordination with repair shops, medical providers, and other parties, so the administrative side of the job is not a small overhead.
 It is a large and continuous tax on the adjuster's day.
 McKinsey's estimate that more than half of current claims activities could be automated by 2030 is, in effect, a statement about how much of claims work is routine and repeatable, much of it the capture and recording of information.
-And the cost of getting documentation and communication wrong is measurable: a property claim with difficult communication scores 337 out of 1,000, against 777 when communication is easy.
+And the cost of getting service and communication wrong is measurable: a homeowner facing premium increases, high out-of-pocket costs, and a deductible of $1,000 or more scores just 606 out of 1,000, against an industry average of 702.
 Time and clear records are the levers, and both are gated by how fast information gets into the file.

 The Cost of Handling a Claim